 Batten down the hatches.

 Or in this case, the air conditioner!
-Make sure your air conditioner is firmly attached to its base.
+Make sure your AC is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
 Then, take extra care by securing the air conditioner with reinforcement using bolts, straps, or rope.
 If it’s about time for your regular air conditioner service, your professional technician from Barlow Service Experts in the Wasatch Front region can offer guidance on the best way to secure your particular air conditioner.

 Shut the system down.

-This may seem like an obvious step, but in the beginning of a weather emergency it can be easy to panic and forget this and other smaller yet vital tasks.
+This may seem like an obvious step, but in the beginning of a weather emergency it can be easy to panic and forget this and other simple yet vital tasks.
 Switch off your air conditioner from the thermostat first.
-Then, if you aren’t intimately familiar with your fuse box, it’s a great time to get to know it!
+Then, if you aren’t already familiar with your fuse box, it’s a great time to get to know it!
 Switch off the fuse connected to your air conditioner and observe and note which fuses control other areas or appliances in your home.
 Knowing what to do before an emergency saves you the trouble and danger of having to do so in the dark later.

 Clear the area around your air conditioner.

 Hurricane force winds can do a lot of damage but so can a chair that has been launched into your air conditioner.
 As long as it’s still safe to be outside, make sure you clear the immediate area surrounding your air conditioner.
-This means furniture, tools, toys, and any other number of objects that could become a projectile in unstable weather.
+This means furniture, tools, toys, and any other number of objects that could be a projectile in unstable weather.
 Anything that could be lifted off the ground and flung towards your air conditioner (or your home, for that matter) should be moved to a safer place and secured there.